alokjani/data.analytics/README.md

-# math-tables
+# Python-MathDistributions
-Math table generators for probability, log distributions etc.
+Collection of table generators for probability, log distributions etc